mikaelhg/vpn-ipv6/docs/index.md

 # What and why

-The objective is to set up a IPv6-only "corporate intranet" type VPN, with services such as secure DNS and NAT64.
+The objective is to set up a demonstration IPv6-only "corporate intranet" type VPN, with services such as secure DNS and NAT64.

-IPv6 because I've seen various disasters relating to IPv4 corporate networks operating in the `10.x.x.x` and `192.168.x.x` spaces.
+IPv6-only, because I've seen various disasters relating to IPv4 corporate networks operating in the `10.x.x.x` and `192.168.x.x` spaces, which many ISP devices in people's homes also use... and merging companies using the same spaces...

-## How to reproduce locally
+## How to reproduce the demonstration locally

+In the `Vagrantfile`, you can find a description of the virtual machines which are automatically created by Vagrant for this demonstration, as well as their local IP addresses, and memory and CPU reservations, which you might want to tweak if necessary.

 1. Install VirtualBox and Vagrant

 2. `vagrant up`

 3. `vagrant ssh home1`, `ping fd8d:407b:d075:8a7e::1` and `sudo wg show`

+4. `vagrant ssh gateway`, `ping fd8d:407b:d075:8a7e::5` and `sudo wg show`

 ## Network space